-a certain threshold.
-In prior years, most accounts have been non-interest bearing or charged a negative rate due to the low or negative interest rates, with some receiving interest in the last year as interest rates increased significantly.
+• Interest Rate Risk in the Banking Book ('IRRBB').
+Interest rate risk arises from the existence of mismatches in interest rate exposures or sensitivities between assets and liabilities on the CBN Group's balance sheet.
+The CBN Group funding consists of both non-interest bearing accounts or accounts that do not receive interest when interest rates are below a certain threshold.
+In prior years, most accounts have been non-interest bearing or charged a negative rate due to the low or negative interest rates, with some receiving interest in the last number of years as interest rates increased significantly.
 Using these liabilities to fund interest-bearing assets, the CBN Group earnings may partially reflect any variation in interest rates from one reporting period to the next.
 In this situation a drop in the level of interest rates will partially reduce earnings unless a hedge is in place or rate reductions can be passed onto liabilities.